randogoth/onod3000/readme.md

 ## Comparison

-To test the implementation three files of binary random data have been analyzed using the original Java program and this Rust port expecting the same p-values.
+To test the implementation three files of binary random data have been analyzed using the original Java program (version 0.6.0-beta) and this Rust port, expecting the same p-values.
+The test files can be found in the test folder.

 ### Testing 1024 bytes from test1.bin (/dev/random)